amonks/chris/README.md

 run `xenakis build` in this folder to build the website.
 You'll get a new folder, `build`, that you can ftp over to your web host.

 run `xenakis gh-pages` in this folder to build the website (you'll get a 'build' folder) and then copy it into a branch called `gh-pages`.

+I'll probably add arguments for minification and whatnot.

 ### components